 If, the next time the show is on the air, 32 percent are tuned in, you have a total of 25 + 32 = 57, and so on through the campaign.
 The word "gross" reflects that the calculation double-counts (actually multiple-counts) the audience; that is to say, it is possible to reach a percentage higher than 100.

 GRPs could also be applied to other media besides television: radio, print, billboards, the web, and so on.
 If you attach a United Way banner to your corporate headquarters building, and 3 percent of your target population drives by the billboard twice every day for 120 days, then GRPs = 3 x 2 x 120 = 720.

-Media planners calculate total Reach, average Frequency, and GRPs as part of the planning of a campaign.
-The goal is to obtain the highest possible GRPs at the lowest possible cost, while remaining focused on the target market.
+Media planners calculate total Reach-Advertising, average Frequency-Advertising, and GRPs as part of the planning of a campaign.
+The goal is to obtain the highest possible GRPs at the lowest possible cost, while remaining focused on the same target market.
 After the campaign, you can calculate actual Reach x Frequency = GRPs to produce a permanent record.

 This is a fundamental navigational metric.
-It is a coarse measurement of how you approached your target audience and how you spent your budget.
+That is to say, it is a metric that cannot, by itself, measure your program's profitability, but CAN help you steer your program toward higher profitabilty.
+It is a coarse measurement of how you approached your target audience and how you spent the budget.